Acceptable Use Of Information Technology Resources

 Photography

-Professional photo shoots in Peabody facilities require the approval of the Marketing and Communications Office.
-Permission will only be given if the shoot will not interfere with classes, rehearsals, concerts, and other activities of the Institute.
+Professional photo shoots in Peabody facilities require the approval of the Marketing and Communications Office and should not interfere with classes, rehearsals, concerts, and other activities of the Institute.
 For more information about this policy, contact Ben Johnson in the Marketing and Communications Office at 667-208-6562 or via email at [email protected].

-Please see the Photography and Film Rights Policy for the Johns Hopkins University for more information on photographs and films created by Johns Hopkins including students, faculty, and staff.
+Please see the Photography and Film Rights Policy for the Johns Hopkins University for more information on photographs and films created by Peabody and/or Johns Hopkins including students, faculty, and staff.

 Piano Malfunction